frnmst/qvm/README.md

         host_share   /home/vm/shared    9p      noauto,x-systemd.automount,trans=virtio,version=9p2000.L   0 0

+- You can also access the virtual machine through SSH:

+        $ ./qvm -a

+  or, if you are working on another computer,

+        $ ./qvm --attach-remote

 ## VNC options

 The VNC options in this script allow you to connect to a remote instance of